 Don’t get my wrong, I love the companionship of my two little tots and my new life as a SAHM, but this year when my husband asked me what I would like for my birthday, I said that I’d quite like a night in a hotel – alone.
-Initially he thought I was joking, and to be honest, so did I, but the more I thought about it, the more it sounded like the most thoughtful and considerate birthday present he could gift me this year, and at a time I needed it most.
+Initially he thought I was joking and to be honest, so did I, but the more I thought about it, the more it sounded like the most thoughtful and considerate birthday present he could gift me this year, at a time I needed it most.

 So, what did I do with my time?
 I enjoyed a leisurely morning with my husband and children, then after I put my toddler down for his nap I packed my overnight bag and wheeled it to the local train station, where I spent the hour’s journey reading Humans: A Brief History of How We F*cked It All Up by Tom Phillips.
-This is not my usual genre but my mum recommended it to me and it’s a very informative, hilariously written book that captures many of humanity’s failings as a species and explains how we’ve basically managed to ruin the world we live in in countless different ways over the centuries.
+Definitely not my usual genre but my mum recommended it to me and it’s a very informative, hilariously written book that captures many of humanity’s failings as a species and explains how we’ve basically managed to ruin the world we live in in countless different ways over the centuries.
 It was great to read more than a couple of pages at a time uninterrupted.

-I was running late, as we mums usually are, so I checked in to my hotel room an hour late.
-I grabbed a latte from the coffee shop next door, put the TV on, admired the beautiful top-floor city views over the Yarra River (see above), then got out my laptop and began a blog post on Sleep School which we’d attended with our baby daughter earlier that week.
+I was running late, as mums usually are, so I checked in to my hotel room an hour late.
+I grabbed a latte from the coffee shop next door, put the TV on, admired the beautiful top-floor city views over the Yarra River (see above), then got out my laptop and began a post on Sleep School which we’d attended with our baby daughter earlier that week.
 Before I knew it, it was dinner time.
-I walked along Southbank riverside in search of food, but after soaking up the bustling post-5pm atmosphere of the city beneath a cloak of trees and twinkling fairy lights I ended up returning to the hotel to order that night’s tandoori chicken special that had caught my eye before I’d left, alongside a glass of red.
+I walked along Southbank riverside in search of food, but after soaking up the bustling post-5pm atmosphere of the city beneath a cloak of trees and twinkling fairy lights I ended up returning to the hotel restaurant to order that night’s tandoori chicken special that had caught my eye before I’d left, alongside a glass of red.

-I had intended to make use of the hotel’s facilities that afternoon but it was already getting late so I resolved to put it off until morning.
+I’d intended to make use of the hotel’s facilities that afternoon but it was already getting late so I resolved to put it off until morning.
 I put House Rules on the TV and caught up on what I’d missed from seeing to the kids’ bedtime routines – I love interior design and it’s a great show for inspiring new ideas.
-After that I ran myself a hot bath then went to bed like the true Brit I am with a cup of tea, a handful of dunking biscuits, and a book; and had a fantastic, long night’s sleep.
+After that I ran myself a hot bath then went to bed like the true Brit I am with a cup of tea, a handful of biscuits, and a book; and had a fantastic, long night’s sleep.
 Total bliss.

 In the morning I made use of the pool and spa, before finally getting ready and checking out.
 I headed to Degraves Street laneway where I had coffee and one of the yummiest brunches ever.
 Unfortunately I’ve forgotten the name of the café, but it basically had a little row of perches rather than seats, which meant I had to forego finishing off my blog post because there was barely room for me and my luggage let alone my laptop!
 It was worth it for the food though, as you can see below (roasted cauliflower and chickpeas on pumpkin-smash sourdough toast, with pomegranate and poached egg – the perfect fuel for a chilly winter’s day!).